People follow leaders who consistently see from the other person’s point of view

 Question: Does seeing from another’s point of view mean I always have to agree with them?

-Answer: Not at all.
-This is the biggest misconception.
+Answer: No. This is the biggest misconception.
 Understanding someone’s perspective is not the same as endorsing it.
 It’s about gathering intelligence.
 It allows you to make better decisions and communicate your own position in a way they can actually hear.

 Question: How can I practice this if it doesn’t come naturally to me?